Messerschmitt Me 163 Komet: Operational history

 The initial test deployment of the Me 163A, to acquaint prospective pilots with the world's first rocket-powered fighter, occurred with Erprobungskommando 16 (Service Test Unit 16, EK 16), led by Major Wolfgang Späte and first established in late 1942, receiving their eight A-model service test aircraft by July 1943.
 Their initial base was as the Erprobungsstelle (test facility) at the Peenemünde-West field.
 They departed permanently the day after an RAF bombing raid on the area on 17 August 1943, moving southwards, to the base at Anklam, near the Baltic coast.
 Their stay was brief, as a few weeks later they were placed in northwest Germany, based at the military airfield at Bad Zwischenahn from August 1943 to August 1944.
 EK 16 received their first B-series armed Komets in January 1944, and was ready for action by May while at Bad Zwischenahn.
 Major Späte flew the first-ever Me 163B combat sortie on 13 May 1944 from the Bad Zwischenahn base, with the Me 163B armed prototype (V41), bearing the Stammkennzeichen PK+QL.

-As EK 16 commenced small-scale combat operations with the Me 163B in May 1944, the Me 163B's unsurpassed velocity was something Allied fighter pilots were at a loss to counter.
+During early 1944, routine aerial reconnaissance flights over German aerodromes had made the Allies aware of the existence of the Me 163, but as EK 16 commenced small-scale combat operations in May 1944, the Me 163B's unsurpassed velocity was something Allied fighter pilots were at a loss to counter.
 The Komets attacked singly or in pairs, often even faster than the intercepting fighters could dive.
 A typical Me 163 tactic was to fly vertically upward through the bombers at 9000 m, climb to 10700–12000 m, then dive through the formation again, firing as they went.
 This approach afforded the pilot two brief chances to fire a few rounds from his cannons before gliding back to his airfield.
 The pilots reported it was possible to make four passes on a bomber, but only if it was flying alone.
-According to the historian Mano Ziegler, Nazi officials were allegedly considering using the Me 163 to directly ram into enemy aircraft in suicide attacks; this desperate tactic was never actually used.
-During early 1944, routine aerial reconnaissance flights over German aerodromes had made the Allies aware of the existence of the Me 163.
+According to the historian Mano Ziegler, German officials were allegedly considering using the Me 163 to directly ram into enemy aircraft in suicide attacks; this desperate tactic was never actually used.